llvm/llvm-project/amd/device-libs/README.md

 The build requires clang and several llvm development tools.
-This can be built using the amd-stg-open branch of the RadeonOpenCompute modified llvm-project repository, but the upstream llvm-project should also work.
+This can be built using the amd-stg-open branch of the RadeonOpenCompute modified llvm-project repository where this subdirectory now lives, but the upstream llvm-project should also work.

 There are two different methods to build the device libraries; as a standalone project or as an llvm external subproject.

-For a standalone build, this will find a preexisting clang and llvm tools using the standard cmake search mechanisms.
+For a standalone build, this will find preexisting clang and llvm tools using the standard cmake search mechanisms.
 If you wish to use a specific build, you can specify this with the CMAKE_PREFIX_PATH
 variable:

-    git clone https://github.com/RadeonOpenCompute/ROCm-Device-Libs.git -b amd-stg-open
+    git clone https://github.com/RadeonOpenCompute/llvm-project.git -b amd-stg-open
+    cd llvm-project/amd/device-libs

-and from its top level run the following commands:
+Then run the following commands:

     mkdir -p build
     cd build